 Résumés are reviewed and applicants are selected for interview (note that clerical and technical union staff that apply within 5 business days of posting have contractual rights to an interview for clerical and technical union jobs first).
 In order to meet Affirmative Action and EEO reporting requirements, interviewers need to ensure they are considering a diverse pool of applicants and record demographics for all those interviewed.
 Top candidates(s) are identified by the department, considering the best fit for the department.

-When interviewing applicants, you may not ask any questions or engage in conversation with applicants regarding: salary history, age (including asking what year graduated from college), race, national origin, birthplace, religion, creed, sexual orientation, gender identification, disability, health issues, child care needs, marital or parental status, pregnancy, anything related to unemployment (e.g., “Are you currently working?”, or “What were you doing during this employment gap?”), or anything related to criminal history or any type of background checking.
+When interviewing applicants, you may not ask any questions or engage in conversation with applicants regarding: salary and benefits history, age (including asking what year graduated from college), race, national origin, birthplace, religion, creed, sexual orientation, gender identification, disability, health issues, child care needs, marital or parental status, pregnancy, anything related to unemployment (e.g., “Are you currently working?”, or “What were you doing during this employment gap?”), or anything related to criminal history or any type of background checking.

 Please review these tips for additional guidance on conducting interviews.

 Once you have identified a finalist, you may work with HR to send former employer reference check releases and then may conduct those reference checks.
-Reminder: you may not ask the candidate or the former employers about salary history.
+Reminder: you may not ask the candidate or the former employers about salary and benefits history.
 Note you may not conduct reference check for the current employer pre-contingent offer.